jdtoscano94/MR-AIV/README.md

     # Navigate to the results directory for real data
     cd ../Results/Real/
     # Ensure you have Jupyter installed and the AIV_Conda kernel activated (see Installation Step 5)
-    jupyter notebook Visualize.ipynb
+    jupyter notebook Visualizations.ipynb
-    # Or use jupyter lab Visualize.ipynb
+    # Or use jupyter lab Visualizations.ipynb
     ```
     After exploring, navigate back to the project root:
     ```bash